dudelson/website/_posts/2017-06-13-aws-unikernel-guide.md

 - already have a custom domain for your site.
 I will not cover how to purchase and configure a domain name.

-One more thing: most software guides install all needed dependencies in the first step, but since some of the tools we'll be using are kind of fragile, we're going to install them one at a time, verifying that they work as expected at each step.
+Most software guides install all needed dependencies in the first step, but since some of the tools we'll be using are kind of fragile, we're going to install them one at a time, verifying that they work as expected at each step.
 That way, if you need to do some tinkering to get things right at any point, you can continue to follow the guide afterwards.
-But for the brave/impatient, here's our dependency list:
+But for the brave/impatient, here's what we'll be using:

 - Mirage OS, which requires OCaml
 - [certbot](https://certbot.eff.org/) (if you don't have a TLS cert for your domain but want one)